 The Chicagoan shores of Lake Michigan are teeming with visitors and locals alike every summer.
 The perfect pit stop after gallivanting the sweltering city, Oak Street Beach is my personal favorite spot for sweeping skyline views, beach volleyball, bike rentals, or simply wading in the waves.

 Don’t write off Oak Street if you don’t consider yourself a lake person—aside from the fresh water, you’d be hard-pressed to find many differences between massive Lake Michigan’s beaches and coastal ocean beaches.
 There are plenty of waves, abundant sand, and beach games to tire you out if Chicago’s museums, breweries, and parks didn’t already.

 7: Clearwater, Florida

 Arguably the best beach in the country, Clearwater Beach also happens to be flanked by the Tampa Bay area’s paradisiacal happenings and some world-class art.
-Home to the three miles of restaurant-lined, crystal-blue shallows that make up TripAdvisor’s #1 ranked U.S. beach, Clearwater is also a place to find hatching sea turtles and rehabilitating dolphins at the local Marine Aquarium.
+Home to the three miles of restaurant-lined, crystal-blue shallows that make up one of TripAdvisors top beaches in the United States, Clearwater is also a place to find hatching sea turtles and rehabilitating dolphins at the local Marine Aquarium.
 Throw in a massive performing arts center, the largest collection of Salvador Dali art outside of Spain, and Pier 60—the perfect spot to watch the sun set over the Gulf–and you have one of the best beach towns in the country.

 6: Portland, Maine